terman37/Neural_Networks_Counting_Fingers/README.md

 Let's now try on live images from webcam.
 Code is available [here](predicting/predict_fingers.py).

-Predictions from the different models are displayed on the screen.
+Predictions from the different models are displayed on the screen as shown on this gif.

 <img src="pictures/predict_fingers.gif" alt="predict_fingers" style="zoom:67%;" />